jomermandap/HCI_School_Portfolio/README.md

 # HCI_School_Portfolio
-School Portfolio for LinTech's Final Project [{"file_name":"README.md","file_content":"# HCI School Portfolio\n\nThis repository contains the final project for LinTech's HCI course.
-The project aims to explore and demonstrate various HCI concepts and principles through a practical application. \n\n## The Logo\n\nThe logo features a stylized representation of a letter 'X' with a circular dot, symbolizing interconnectedness and innovation.
-The logo is displayed in a modern and clean design, reflecting the project's focus on user-centered design and technology.","url":"","url_content":""}]
+School Portfolio for LinTech's Final Project n\nThis repository contains the final project for LinTech's HCI course.
+The project aims to explore and demonstrate various HCI concepts and principles through a practical application.
+\n\n## The Logo\n\n
+The geometric symbol in a logo can symbolize unity, innovation, connectivity, precision, and growth reflecting the brand's values and vision.
+Symmetry and order was used, symmetrical elements are perceived as part of the same group.
+Adopts a minimalistic design approach, focusing on essential elements without unnecessary Embellishments.
+The color palette of the logo is minimalistic, featuring a combination of black, gray, and white.